dchowitz/slire/README.md

 - When soft delete is enabled, Slire appends a server‑side filter.
 - Projection is applied server‑side for non‑`idKey` fields; `idKey` is derived from `doc.id`.
 - If `orderBy` doesn’t include an id field, `__name__` is appended as a tiebreaker for deterministic ordering.
+- index requirements: composite indexes are required for queries that combine multiple equality filters and/or `orderBy` across fields.
+Firestore will fail such queries with an error that links to index creation.
+Create the composite index on the filtered and sorted fields in the order Firestore specifies.

 MongoDB notes:
 - Scope is merged into filters; with soft delete enabled, soft‑deleted documents are excluded.
 - Public `idKey` maps to `_id` in filters/projections; string ids are converted to `ObjectId` when using server‑generated ids.
 - If `orderBy` doesn’t include `_id`, `_id` is appended as a tiebreaker for deterministic ordering.
+- index recommendations: add indexes that cover your equality filters and sort keys.
+For multi‑key sorting, prefer a compound index with the sort keys and `_id` last for a stable tiebreaker.
+Missing/insufficient indexes can cause collection scans and increased load.

 Examples: